LoosTeam/tools_and_tutorials/PoPS/README.md

 # Tutorial for running PoPS on Esrum

 PoPS is a gene prioritization method that can be applied to GWAS summary statistics.
 You can find the official Github [here](https://github.com/FinucaneLab/pops), and the publication [here](https://doi.org/10.1038/s41588-023-01443-6).

 PoPS has been made availble as an environment module in the `loos_group-AUDIT` folder on Esrum.
 This tutorial describes how you can load PoPS and associated tools, and run the program from start to finish.
-You can find the tutorial scripts at `/projects/loos_group-AUDIT/data/tutorials/pops_tutorial/`
+You can find the tutorial scripts at `/projects/loos_group-AUDIT/data/tutorials/pops_tutorial/`.

-> ✏️ **_NOTE:_** Please note that you need to be added to the `loos_group-AUDIT` folder on [Esrum](https://cbmr-data.github.io/esrum/) to be able to access and run this tool as demonstrated here.
-If you have not already been added to this folder, then [contact me](#contact) for help.

 The data used for this tutorial is a set of publicly available summary statistics for schizophrenia, same as that used in the paper.
 PoPS is run in 3 steps -